alyxshang/mandy/documentation/installation.markdown

 # INSTALLATION :inbox_tray:

-For the installation of Mandy you have two options: i) You can download a compiled binary for your platform from this [repository's releases section](https://github.com/alyxshang/mandy/releases) or ii) install Mandy via Cargo, Rust's package manager.
-The latter option requires you to have the Rust toolchain installed and to run the following command from a terminal session:
+To install Mandy, you need to first install the Rust toolchain.
+This is required to get access to the `cargo` command, the command for Rust's package manager.
+The `cargo` command allows you to then install Mandy from this repository's releases.
+To install Mandy, run the following command from a terminal session:

 ```bash
 cargo install --git https://github.com/alyxshang/mandy.git --tag v.0.1.0